The Ultimate Guide to Wedding Speech Order — US, UK & Modern Alternatives

 A common US order at the reception looks like this:

-Here is where American and British traditions diverge significantly.
-In US tradition, the Maid of Honor speech is a staple and often comes right after the Best Man.
-She speaks about her relationship with the bride, shares meaningful memories, and offers her own toast.
+- Maid of Honor: In US tradition, the Maid of Honor speech is a staple and often comes right after the Best Man.

 Modern Wedding Speech Order: Breaking Tradition for Personalization

-Wedding traditions are shifting quickly, and that is a positive development.
-Couples are more likely to plan around their personalities, family dynamics, and guest experience than around what they are meant to do.
+Wedding traditions are shifting quickly.
 As noted by experts at Brides, many couples are opting to customize their lineup based on who matters most to them rather than defaulting to tradition.

 The Bride Speaks